espressif/esp-iot-solution/examples/bluetooth/ble_services/ble_ots/README.md

 In the `Example Configuration` menu:

-* Select advertisement name of device from `Example Configuration --> Advertisement name`, default is `BLE_UDS`.
+* Select advertisement name of device from `Example Configuration --> Advertisement name`, default is `BLE_OTS`.

 In the `BLE Standard Services` menu:

-* Select the optional functions of device from `GATT User Data Service`, default is disable.
+* Configure OTS options in `BLE Standard Services --> GATT Object Transfer Service` (enabled by default via sdkconfig.defaults).

 ### Build and Flash